 The Campaign’s host organization is GaFCP, which is also the state’s Kids Count grantee.
 In its role as host organization, and as a member of the Campaign Cabinet, GaFCP has connected its statewide network of Collaboratives and technical assistance team to support our mission.
 The collective efforts of these leaders and the hundreds of other partner organizations are supported by a small Campaign staff based at GaFCP.

-In addition to Cabinet members and partners investing in strategies to realize our common agenda, the Campaign is supported by investments from national- and Georgia-focused foundations and corporations.
+In addition to Cabinet members and partners investing in strategies to realize our four-pillar framework, the Campaign is supported by investments from national- and Georgia-focused foundations and corporations.
 This essential support makes possible the operation of the Campaign and innovations in early learning and literacy.